anukriti-ranjan/IN_patent_search/README.md

 The app lets the user compare search results from 2 search types:
 1) BM25 - which is a bag-of-words retrieval method that depends on exact matching of terms

-2)Semantic similarity search which searches the vector space of the documents for close matches.
+2) Semantic similarity search which searches the vector space of the documents for close matches.
 In this case, the search is able to retrieve synonyms and similar meanings.
 Currently, a lean model of sbert (~130 MB) is used for the purpose of encoding documents and approximate nearest neighbour is applied for retrieving search results.